Women's World Cup: England beat India by nine runs in thrilling final at Lord's

 Raut, who should have been stumped by Taylor on 64, was trapped lbw before Sushma Verma was bowled by Hartley without scoring.

-India needed only 33 from 39 balls with five wickets in hand, but Shrubsole, steaming in from the Pavilion End, was irresistible.
+India needed only 33 from 39 balls with five wickets in hand, but Shrubsole, charging in from the Pavilion End, was irresistible.

 She removed the dangerous Veda Krishnamurthy, who top-edged a swipe to Sciver, bowled Jhulan Goswami and ran out Shikha Pandey from point.